godaddy/gasket/packages/gasket-plugin-winston/README.md

 > **Note:** While `levels` are configurable, if you specify your own levels,
 > you should specify a superset of the default levels (available
-> as `Log.levels`) above to ensure you're gasket application functions
+> as `Log.levels`) above to ensure your gasket application functions
 > successfully.
 You are also responsible for calling `winston.addColors` for
 > any additional levels that you provide.